aaronbloomfield/dada/hws/hw5-obfuscation.md

 You can look at [CS 2150 lab 8 (x64, part 1)](http://aaronbloomfield.github.io/pdr/labs/lab08-64bit/index.html), which discusses the various ways to compile x64 for the various platforms.

+### Register usage

+Your obfuscations may need to use temporary registers for their computations.
+One way to do this is to trace the registers throughout the execution of the program and see which ones are not being used, but this is beyond the scope of this homework.

+For this homework, you can safely assume that you may use the rcx, r8, and r9 registers, as those will not be used by the surrounding assembly code.
+Thus, you can use those three registers in your obfuscations (you don't have to, but you have that option).
+You may recall that these are registers that are used to pass in parameters 4-6 (from the [register usage guidelines](http://aaronbloomfield.github.io/pdr/slides/08-assembly-64bit.html#/5/8)).
+Thus, we will not be providing you with subroutines that have more than three parameters.

+Note that you will have to assure that your provided assembly code (in x64.s and whatever you test with) also does not use these registers.

 ### Submission requirements

 You should submit the following files.  __BE SURE TO NAME THEM PROPERLY__, including capitalization - otherwise, can can't call our testing scripts on your code, and we'll just give you a zero.
 For example, we will assume that your assembly file is called `x64.s`, your C++ file `main.cpp`.
 Your sample C++/assembly file needs to compile to an `x64` executable (not `a.out`!).
 The submission system will call `make` to compile everything.

 - Your program, written in the language of your choice.
 The name will depend on the language that you are using.
 Did you read the [Program submission guidelines](program-submission-guidelines.html) ([md](program-submission-guidelines.md)) page?
-- `x64.s`: assembly code for us to obfuscate.
+- `x64.s`: assembly code that you write for us to obfuscate.
 In particular, you should generate some assembly routines that demonstrate the various obfuscations that your code can produce.
 However, this file should be the *non*-obfuscated version.
-You can have multiple assembly routines in a single file - just have multiple 'global' lines, one for each.
+You can have multiple assembly routines in a single file - just have multiple `global` lines, one for each.
 To start with, use the vecsum.s file (but rename it to x64.s).
 This file should compute something - what, we don't care, but it should need many opcodes to compute some numerical result.  __IT MUST CONFORM TO 64-BIT X64 ASSEMBLY__.
 See above for details.
 - `main.cpp`: the driver file that will call your sample assembly code.
 This is not the program that you can select the language for!
 You are welcome to use the CS 2150 lab 8 main.cpp file verbatim, if you would like.
 It should not take in any input.
 - `Makefile`: this should compile BOTH the main.cpp/x64.s program (into an executable named 'x64') and, if necessary, your obfuscation program (only C, C++, and Java need to do this compilation step; Python, Ruby, and PHP do not).
 When you submit it, it __MUST CALL g++ WITH THE -m64 FLAG__.
 See above for details, and see below for a sample Makefile.
 - `readme.pdf`: this file should describe the obfuscation techniques that you use, and where we would find them in the file.
 We realize that you can't specify exactly where (due to the fact that your program will have randomization), but give us as good an idea as you can.
 And see [How to create a PDF file].
 Note that we will not know about an obfuscation technique unless it is listed here!